-Anne Spencer, one of the few women writers associated with the 1920s’ Harlem Renaissance literary movement, lived in Lynchburg, Virginia.
-And there she practiced her other art, gardening.
+Anne Spencer, one of the few women writers associated with the 1920s’ Harlem Renaissance literary movement, lived in Lynchburg, Virginia where she practiced her other art, gardening.

 Earth, I Thank You